Exit Permit Abolition in Oman

 What should you NOT do?

-• Do not assume you need employer permission to leave — the exit permit system has been abolished.
+• Do not assume you need employer permission to leave — exit permit requirements have been largely abolished.

 • Do not travel if you have a court-ordered travel ban — resolve the legal issue first.